lukebrown14-code/Geodex/README.md

 Start typing a country name and an autocomplete dropdown appears with matching results.
 Navigate suggestions with arrow keys, select with Enter or click, and dismiss with Escape.
-The dropdown uses a substring match so typing "land" will surface Iceland, Ireland, Finland, etc.
+Recent searches are saved locally for quick access.

 ### Demographic Health Score

 Each country receives an overall grade (A through F) based on six indicators scored against international benchmarks.
-Both extremes are penalized — a fertility rate of 1.1 is just as concerning as 6.0.
-Each indicator shows a traffic light (green/yellow/red) with a plain-English explanation.
+Both extremes are penalised — a fertility rate of 1.1 is just as concerning as 6.0.
+Each indicator shows a traffic-light (green/yellow/red) with a plain-English explanation.

 | Indicator                 | Healthy     | Warning            | Unhealthy    |
 | ------------------------- | ----------- | ------------------ | ------------ |